 What is the "Zero day security vulnerability on Zoom app" scam email?

-"Zero day security vulnerability on Zoom app" is the name of a spam campaign that uses the sextortion scam model.
+"Zero day security vulnerability on Zoom app" is a spam campaign that uses the sextortion scam model.
 The term "spam campaign" defines a mass-scale operation during which thousands of deceptive emails are sent.
-The letters, distributed through this campaign, claim that the sender has obtained highly compromising video footage of the recipient.
+The messages distributed through this campaign claim that the sender has obtained highly compromising video footage of the recipient.

-The nonexistent recordings were supposedly made via an exploit of a vulnerability found in the Zoom application - that is a legitimate conferencing service.
-These scam emails aim to trick recipients into paying a ransom to avoid having the fake videos being publicized.
+The nonexistent recordings were supposedly made via an exploit of a vulnerability found in the Zoom application, a legitimate conferencing service.
+These scam emails aim to trick recipients into paying ransoms to avoid having the fake videos publicized.

-It must be emphasized that all of the claims made by the "Zero day security vulnerability on Zoom app" letters - are false.
+Note that all claims made by the "Zero day security vulnerability on Zoom app" messages are false.

-The scam emails (subject/title "Regarding Zoom Conference call"; may vary) state knowledge of the recipient having recently used the Zoom conferencing service.
-Due to an alleged weakness in the application's security, the sender proclaims to have infiltrated the recipient's device.
+The scam emails (with subject/title "Regarding Zoom Conference call", which may vary) state knowledge of the recipient having recently used the Zoom conferencing service.
+Due to an alleged weakness in the application's security, the sender claims to have infiltrated the recipient's device.

 Specifically, the scammers claim to have gained access to the device's camera and data relating to the recipient's email account.
 Through the hijacked camera, compromising footage (of a sexual nature) has been recorded.
-The letters threaten to send the nonexistent video to the recipient's contacts (e.g., friends, family and colleagues).
+The messages threaten to send the (nonexistent) video to the recipient's contacts (e.g., friends, family and colleagues).

-To prevent this from happening, a ransom worth 2000 USD in Bitcoin cryptocurrency - must be paid within two days.
-The emails alert that the sender cannot be located and warn against contacting the authorities or taking other ill-advised actions.
+To prevent this from happening, a ransom equivalent to US$2000 (USD) in the Bitcoin cryptocurrency must be paid within two days.
+The emails warn that the sender cannot be located and advise against contacting the authorities or taking other ill-advised actions.